 UMBC offers limited need-based institutional aid for eligible undocumented students.
 Students should contact the Office of Financial Aid and Scholarships for applications and instructions.

 UMBC offers merit scholarships to all qualified entering freshmen, including undocumented and DACA students.
-Merit awards are based on student’s academic performance including high school cumulative grade point average and SAT/ACT scores.
+Merit awards are based on student’s academic performance including high school cumulative grade point average and SAT/ACT scores (if provided).

 Community College transfer students, including undocumented and DACA students, are considered for merit scholarships based on their cumulative grade point average earned at their prior colleges.